DJBarnes/django-adminlte2-pdq/README.md

 ### Menu

-By default the main navigation (non-admin) menu is not part of the sidebar when the user is viewing a
+By default, the main navigation (non-admin) menu is not part of the sidebar when the user is viewing a
 [Django Admin page](https://docs.djangoproject.com/en/dev/ref/contrib/admin/)
 If you would like users to be able to see all of the main nav links regardless